finos/perspective/packages/perspective-viewer/README.md

 <a name="new_module_perspective-viewer..PerspectiveViewer_new"></a>

 #### new PerspectiveViewer()
-HTMLElement class for `<perspective-viewer>` custom element.
+The HTMLElement class for `<perspective-viewer>` custom element.
 This class is not exported, so this constructor cannot be invoked in thetypical manner; instead, instances of the class are created through theCustom Elements DOM API.
 Properties of an instance of this class, such as[module:perspective_viewer~PerspectiveViewer#columns](module:perspective_viewer~PerspectiveViewer#columns), are reflected onthe DOM element as Attributes, and should be accessed as such - e.g.`instance.setAttribute("columns", JSON.stringify(["a", "b"]))`.

 **Example**
 ```js